 - If you have been recently affected by Government welfare benefit reforms

-If we give you a DHP we will write to you giving details of the amount, how it will be paid and the length of time we will pay it.
+If we give you a DHP we will write to you with details of the amount, how it will be paid and the length of time we will pay it.

-You must let us know straight away if there is a change in your circumstances which may affect your right to DHPs or the amount you receive.
+You must let us know straight away if there is a change in your circumstances which may affect your right to a DHP or the amount you get.

 - See the change of circumstances page to tell us of any changes.